szfeup/cse185-spring18-week6/CSE185_Week6_PartII.md

 ## 11. Compare to the optimal spectrum.

 The original sequence of the peptide is actually IAGIIKVIKSLIEQFTGK.
 Go to this site: http://db.systemsbiology.net:8080/proteomicsToolkit/FragIonServlet.html to determine the theoretical spectrum for this peptide.
-Enter the peptide sequence, choos "mono", "+1", "b", and "y".
+Enter the peptide sequence, choose "mono", "+1", "b", and "y".
 Compare the results to your table above.

 **Hypothesize why some peaks are missing from our spectrum file.**

 **Suggest a way we could modify our mass spec experiment to distinguish between amino acids with near identical masses, such as Isoleucine and Leucine.**

-## 11. Submit your worksheet!
+## 11. Finish the worksheet

 When you've completed the worksheet, make sure your repository is up to date on Github (by doing `git push`).

-From the Github site for your repository (e.g. https://github.com/<username>/cse185-spring18-week6), you can submit your assignment by creating a "pull request".

-A pull request (PR) will send a request to the repository owners (here, the instructors), to merge your branch into the main master branch.
-The main repository owners can go over the new content before merging.
-Another helpful feature of PRs is there is a place for discussion, so that different contributors to a project can discuss new changes before merging.

-Find the button for "New pull request".
-Follow the instructions on the screen to submit.
-Once we have merged your PR, you will be able to see your submission in the `submissions/` folder of the main repository.

-**Note.
-As mentioned before, everyone's answers this week will be publicly available.
-We are trusting that you will not go look at the answers before completing the assignment yourself.**
+This is due at 11am next Tuesday.

 ***Acknowledgement: This lab was conceived by Jeramie Watrous.***